adventuregamestudio/ags/PSP/README.md

     http://www.eglebbk.dds.nl/program/download/digmid.dat

-    Rename that file to **patches.dat** and place it in the same directory as the Eboot.
+    This 'digmid.dat' is, in fact, a **bzip2** archive, containing actual data file, which should be about 25 MB large.
+Extract that file, rename it to **patches.dat** and place it in the same directory as the Eboot.

     Advanced users can also download other patchsets.
 The configuration file must be named **default.cfg** and placed in the Eboot directory.